Overrided/Fb2.Document/Readme.md

 ### Editing `Fb2Element` content

 As far as `Fb2Element` is purely-text representation entity, working with it looks like working with a `string`.

-This is not exactly the case - whole `fb2` format relies on `xml`.
+While this is true for `reading` string `Content`, this is not exactly the case for `changing` it as whole `fb2` format relies on `xml`.
 All content - nodes, text, `Attributes` - should comply with `xml` format, which brings some restrictions.

 1) Adding new text content in simplest manner is using `TextItem`, which directly represents plain text.